moorepants/eme171/content/pages/ode-integration-best-practices.rst

 - The parameter vector is :math:`\mathbf{p} = [m \quad l \quad g]^T`.
 The
   variables, respectively, are mass, length, and acceleration due to gravity.
 - The input vector is :math:`\mathbf{r} = [\tau]^T`, a torque acting between
-  the pendulum and it's static attachment (inertial space).
+  the pendulum and its static attachment (inertial space).

 The derivation of this model can be found on the `relevant wikipedia page
 <https://en.wikipedia.org/wiki/Pendulum_(mathematics)>`_.

-The first step is to translate these differential equations into a function that evaluates :math:`\mathbf{f}` at any given time instant.
-Below a function named ``eval_rhs()`` is defined in an m-file named |eval_rhs|_ that evaluates :math:`\mathbf{f}`, i.e. the right hand side of the differential equations.
-Note that the inputs and outputs of this function are carefully documented and calling ``help eval_rhs`` would print this documentation.
+The first step is to translate these ordinary differential equations into a function that evaluates :math:`\mathbf{f}` at any given time instant.
+Below a function named ``eval_rhs()`` is defined in an m-file named |eval_rhs|_ that evaluates :math:`\mathbf{f}`, i.e. the right hand side (rhs) of the differential equations.
+Note that the inputs and outputs of this function are carefully documented and calling ``help eval_rhs`` will print this documentation at the Octave/Matlab command prompt.

 .. code-include:: ../scripts/best-practices/eval_rhs.m
    :lexer: matlab

 .. |eval_rhs| replace:: ``eval_rhs.m``
 .. _eval_rhs: {filename}/scripts/best-practices/eval_rhs.m

+It is important that this function only calculates the state derivatives and does nothing else because this function is executed many many times.
+At a minimum it is evaluated :math:`n` times, where :math:`n` is the number of time instances you desire a solution.
+But any good ODE solver will execute this function many times :math:`n`.
+The solvers are generally adaptive and will take adjust the time step during integration to ensure a minimal solution tolerance when the trajectories change rapidly.
+Systems that have rapidly changing state trajectories are referred to as "stiff systems" or "stiff equations".
+For example, a stiff system may require :math:`1000 \times n` executions for an acceptable solution.

 Integrating the Equations
 -------------------------